rosalie337/notes/README.md

 Finally able to connect my remote repository.
+Will resubmit.